By Tim Lambert

 Pilgrimages in England ended during the reign of Henry VIII when shrines like those of St Thomas A Becket were destroyed.

 However in the Middle Ages there were no holidays in the modern sense.
 People traveled for work, for war or for religious reasons.

 However even for Medieval peasants life was not all hard work.
 People were allowed to rest on Holy days (from which we get our word holiday).
-During them poor people danced and wrestled.
-They also played a very rough form of football.
+During them poor people danced and played a very rough form of football.
 The men from 2 villages played on a 'pitch', which could include woods and streams!

 In the late Middle Ages people in England began dancing around a Maypole.
 (Although they did not tie ribbons to the pole.
 The Victorians invented that).
 In 1644 during the Civil War in England the Puritans banned the Maypole as they believed it had pagan origins.
 However after the Restoration in 1660 Maypoles became common again.

 Meanwhile in Tudor England the whole 12 days of Christmas was celebrated, (25th December - 6th January) but not every day was celebrated equally.
 All work stopped except looking after animals, spinning was even banned as this was the most common occupation for women and flowers were placed around the spinning wheels.
 People would visit friends and it was seen as very much a community celebration.
 Work re-started on Plough Monday the first Monday after 12th night.